agencyenterprise/aeboilerplate/docs/documentation.md

 * Go to [Google developer page](https://console.developers.google.com).
 * Create a new project.
 * Enable Google+ API.
-* Go to OAuth consent tab by clicking on the credentials item on the left menu, add a product name and any other data you want to have for your app.
+* Go to the OAuth consent tab by clicking on the credentials item on the left menu, add a product name and any other data you want to have for your app.
 * After saving it, you will be redirected to the credentials tab.
 Click on create credentials and OAuth client ID.
 * Click on web application and set your web client name, your Authorized JavaScript origins as http://localhost:3001 and Authorized redirect URIs as http://localhost:3001/auth/google/callback.
 * Click on create.
 * You'll be redirected once again to the credentials tab with a popup showing your client id and client secret.
-Make sure you save both in your docker-compose files (meta and api)
+Make sure you save both in your docker-compose files (meta and API)
     * GOOGLE_ID
     * GOOGLE_SECRET

 ### Configuring LinkedIn Authentication

 - Create a new application in the [LinkedIn developer page](https://www.linkedin.com/developer/apps).
-- Add your LinkedIn id and secret in the docker-compose.yml files (meta and api folders).
+- Add your LinkedIn id and secret in the docker-compose.yml files (meta and API folders).
   - LINKEDIN_ID
   - LINKEDIN_SECRET
-- Add the linkedin callback URL from your docker compose file in the LinkedIn developer app
+- Add the LinkedIn callback URL from your docker compose file in the LinkedIn developer app
   - LINKEDIN_CALLBACK_URL: http://localhost:3001/api/auth/linkedin/callback

 ### Adding new authentication methods